Benh83/die-vs-dieless-manufacturing/README.md

 Lowest average cost falls **28%** ($6,618 → $4,747).
 With a regional factory it falls **41%** ($3,880).

-> _[ANALYSIS]_

 **5. Distance to the Machina factory matters less than expected.**
-Going from 1,800 miles to 150 miles lowers the smallest viable Machina firm only from 44 to 35 panels a year.
-Machina already beats hand forming even when parts are shipped cross-country and crated.
+Going from 1,800 miles to 150 miles only lowers the smallest viable Robocraftsman-utilizing firm from 44 to 35 panels a year.
+I made the choice to put this in here because I'm partial to short supply chains, but transport is so small relative to other costs that it doesn't change much at a firm level.

-> _[ANALYSIS: what this implies for Machina's plans for distributed factories]_
+The biggest benefits to the distributed factories that Machina seems to be planning would be the ability to iterate on designs more quickly in person, and the eco-system of physical-world creativity that would emerge.

-**6. With Machina, the market limits growth, not the technology.**
+**6. The market limits growth, not the technology.**

-- The largest profitable Machina firm makes about **1,430 panels with 6 employees**.
-- Past that, winning more work in a thin regional market costs more than the work earns.
-- Profit peaks at about 940 panels with 4 employees.
+The largest profitable Machina firm makes about **1,430 panels with 6 employees**.
+Past that, winning more work in a thin regional construction market costs more than the work earns.
+Profit peaks at just over 900 panels with 4 employees.
+While the market limits this use case, other high-growth use cases will emerge that haven't yet been economically worthwhile.
-- Treat the profit levels with caution: price is held fixed, and a real market would compete it down.

-> _[ANALYSIS]_

 ## Checking the claim that Machina "replaces stamping dies"